miguelvalente/miguelvalentexyz/content/posts/mpv-two-weeks/mvp-two-weeks.md

 ```
 {{< /details>}}

 And oh, the debugging!
 No more wrestling matches.
 Just a quick install of debugpy, open the ports on the Docker container for the app, and voila!
 Debugging sorted.
-By the time the I signed the paper, I was ready with a stack and a sound project structure to build on.
+By the time I signed the paper, I was ready with a tech stack and a sound project structure to build on.

 # Contracts & Clocks

-In the end, it turned out that the toughest part of these two weeks wasn't all that tech stuff, but something way more mundane - bad contracts clauses and unrealistic time expectations.
+In the end, it turned out that the toughest part of these two weeks wasn't all that tech stuff, but something way more mundane - bad contract clauses and unrealistic time expectations.

 The contract we'd signed off on stated we'd be paid for a two regular work weeks.
 But here's the kicker - that sweet, sweet paycheck was only going to roll in if we hit certain milestones.
 A reasonable guarantee if you're working with some dude from the internet for the first time, without any solid portfolio to show off.
 So, even though on paper we seemed to be paid by the hour, in reality, it was a task-based payout system.
-Which turned into more hours that what we were gonna get paied for.
+Which turned into more hours then what we were gonna get paid for.
 A rookie mistake on our part, coupled with an overzealous but understandable stance from our client.
 Fair and square.

 The solution to our first problem?
 After delivering the MVP, we rewrote the contract.
 The client, having seen our work, didn't bat an eyelid and agreed immediately.
 And before you think I'm painting the client as the villain here, even he hadn't spotted this snag.
 Once I explained the situation, he was on board with axing the 'no milestone, no pay' clause.